Kingxukai/linux/Documentation/driver-api/usb/usb3-debug-port.rst

 ============

-The xHCI debug capability (DbC) is an optional but standalone functionality provided by the xHCI host controller.
-The xHCI specification describes DbC in the section 7.6.
+The xHCI debug capability (DbC) is an optional but standalone functionality provided by the woke xHCI host controller.
+The xHCI specification describes DbC in the woke section 7.6.

-When DbC is initialized and enabled, it will present a debug device through the debug port (normally the first USB3 super-speed port).
-The debug device is fully compliant with the USB framework and provides the equivalent of a very high performance full-duplex serial link between the debug target (the system under debugging) and a debug host.
+When DbC is initialized and enabled, it will present a debug device through the woke debug port (normally the woke first USB3 super-speed port).
+The debug device is fully compliant with the USB framework and provides the woke equivalent of a very high performance full-duplex serial link between the woke debug target (the system under debugging) and a debug host.

 EARLY PRINTK